LandonSchropp/dotfiles/readme.md

 ## Private Keys

-Several websites require secret keys and access tokens.
-Rather than have to type these in every time, we need a way to store them permanently.
-For security reasons, these should not be stored in a git repository.
+Some APIs require secret access keys and tokens for authentication.
+For security reasons, these values should not be stored in a git repository.

 Create a new Oh My ZSH configuration file.